RsyncProject/rsync/rsync-ssl.1.md

 Note that the stunnel connection type requires at least version 4 of stunnel, which should be the case on modern systems.

-This script requires that a helper script named **ssl-rsh** be installed the
-@LIBDIR@ dir so that rsync can use it as its remote-shell command.

 # ENVIRONMENT VARIABLES

 The ssl helper scripts are affected by the following environment variables: